sh1nu11bi/sifter/README.md

 # Removed

-- Omega's repo has been removed, thereefore unavailable for new clones.
+- Omega's repo has been removed, therefore unavailable for new clones.
  If you already had omega installed, you will still be able to use this module though.

 ---------------------------------------------------------------------------------------------------------------------